Meet Our Staff

 You’ll see Heather on our hiking trips and the occasional rock climbing trip.
 She’s an all-around outdoor leader with a great backcountry Pad Thai recipe!

 Jennifer works in the office for the OAC.
-She handles almost anything that has to do with reservations, guest communications, accounts receivable and works on keeping the website up to date.
+She handles almost anything that has to do with reservations, guest communications, accounts receivable, payroll and works on keeping the website up to date.

 Jennifer went on our Patagonia Rafting trip in 1998 as a guest, and has been involved with the OAC ever since.
 She loved it so much she even married the owner!
-In her spare time, Jennifer enjoys snowboarding, rock climbing, and mountain biking and can be found on the occasional OAC rafting trip.
+Outside of the office, Jennifer enjoys snowboarding, rock climbing, and teaching ballet, and can be found on the occasional OAC rafting trip.

 You can reach Jennifer at jennifer@OutdoorAdventureClub.com.